West Gippsland Hinterland Drive

 Make your way along the tree-lined Mt Baw Baw Tourist Road passing through Icy Creek and Tanjil Bren on your way to Mt Baw Baw Alpine Resort.
 There's something for everyone here, winter or summer.
 Hit the slopes on a bushwalk, try your hand at toboganning or skiing during the white season, or set out on a downhill biking adventure in the warmer months.
 To finish, slow it right down with a soak in the outdoor spa at Mt Baw Baw Alpine Resort.

 Mount Baw Baw Alpine Resort is Melbourne's closest Alpine Resort.
-Located only 2.
-5 hours from Melbourne's CBD, the Resort offers a host of...
+Located only two and a half hours from Melbourne's city centre, the Resort offers a...

 Covering a substantial part of the Baw Baw Plateau and sections of the Thomson and Aberfeldy River valleys, Baw Baw National Park offers colourful...